 Chase Sapphire Preferred

-The Chase Sapphire Preferred is Chase’s original premium travel card – and a wildly popular one thanks to its generous sign-up bonus and versatile rewards points.
-New cardholders are treated to 100,000 bonus points for signing up and spending $4,000 in the first three months.
-Cardholders also get 2 points per dollar on restaurant and dining purchases, including qualifying delivery services, as well as 1 point per dollar on everything else.
+The Chase Sapphire Preferred is Chase’s original premium travel card – and a wildly popular one thanks to its solid sign-up bonus and versatile rewards points.
+New cardholders are treated to 60,000 bonus points for signing up and spending $4,000 in the first three months.
+Cardholders also get 5 points per dollar on travel purchased through the Chase portal, 3 points per dollar on restaurant and dining purchases, including qualifying delivery services, which is an increase from the previous earnings rate of 2 points per dollar.
+All of this is on top of 2 points per dollar on other travel purchases and 1 point per dollar on everything else.

 Best option for a lower annual fee